Macerich Co Stock Is Believed To Be Possible Value Trap

 Since investing in companies with low financial strength could result in permanent capital loss, investors must carefully review a company's financial strength before deciding whether to buy shares.
 Looking at the cash-to-debt ratio and interest coverage can give a good initial perspective on the company's financial strength.
 Macerich Co has a cash-to-debt ratio of 0.08, which ranks in the middle range of the companies in REITs industry.
 Based on this, GuruFocus ranks Macerich Co's financial strength as 3 out of 10, suggesting poor balance sheet.
 This is the debt and cash of Macerich Co over the past years:

-Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
-Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
+It is less risky to invest in profitable companies, especially those with consistent profitability over long term.
+A company with high profit margins is usually a safer investment than those with low profit margins.
 Macerich Co has been profitable 9 over the past 10 years.
 Over the past twelve months, the company had a revenue of $786 million and loss of $1.551 a share.
 Its operating margin is 11.21%, which ranks worse than 85% of the companies in REITs industry.
 Overall, the profitability of Macerich Co is ranked 5 out of 10, which indicates fair profitability.
 This is the revenue and net income of Macerich Co over the past years:

-One of the most important factors in the valuation of a company is growth.
-Long-term stock performance is closely correlated with growth according to GuruFocus research.
-Companies that grow faster create more value for shareholders, especially if that growth is profitable.
-The average annual revenue growth of Macerich Co is -8.4%, which ranks worse than 83% of the companies in REITs industry.
-The 3-year average EBITDA growth is -39.7%, which ranks in the bottom 10% of the companies in REITs industry.
+Growth is probably one of the most important factors in the valuation of a company.
+GuruFocus' research has found that growth is closely correlated with the long-term performance of a company's stock.
+If a company's business is growing, the company usually creates value for its shareholders, especially if the growth is profitable.
+Likewise, if a company's revenue and earnings are declining, the value of the company will decrease.
+Macerich Co's 3-year average revenue growth rate is worse than 82% of the companies in REITs industry.
+Macerich Co's 3-year average EBITDA growth rate is -39.7%, which ranks in the bottom 10% of the companies in REITs industry.